smspillaz/reading/papers/dl/compositional/improving_compositional_generalization_with_latent_structure_and_data_augmentation.md

 CSL can recombine examples recurisvely and also defines a probabilistic sampling distribution over input-output pairs.

-We assume that the conditional distribution of $y|x$ is uncahnged between source and target distributions.
+We assume that the conditional distribution of $y|x$ is unchanged between source and target distributions.
 However, any o the following could be true:

 $$
 p_s(x, y) \ne p_t(x, y)